Common questions about pool & hot tub ionizers

-ClearBlue is one of the only ionizers registered with both CSA and PMRA and has been on the market since 2004.
+ClearBlue is the only ionizer registered with CSA, UL, EPA and Health Canada and has been on the market since 2004.

-The rule of thumb is that the ClearBlue electrodes will last one to three seasons in a pool or one to three years in a hot tub or spa.
+The rule of thumb is that the ClearBlue mineral cells will last six to twelve months in a pool or one to three years in a hot tub or spa.

 The biggest factor is how big your pool is.
 A larger pool will require more minerals, so the electrodes will wear down quicker.